slytomcat/yd-go/README.md

     cd $GOHATH/src/yd-go/

 ## Build
-For building this prject the additional packages are requered.
+For building this prject the additional packages are requered:
-1. packages for GTK & AppIndicator C code compilation: libgtk-3-dev libappindicator3-dev.
+- packages for GTK & AppIndicator C code compilation: libgtk-3-dev libappindicator3-dev.
 You can install them (in Debial based Linux distributions):

-    sudo apt-get install libgtk-3-dev libappindicator3-dev
+    `sudo apt-get install libgtk-3-dev libappindicator3-dev`

 2. Go packages that is used in the progect.
 They can be installed by:

-    go get -d
+    `go get -d`

 Then you can buld (from sourse path) with